-Temporary clinical privileges may be granted to a physician or limited licensedpractitioner who has completed an application to join either the Medical Staff or AHP Staff. application.
+Temporary clinical privileges may be granted to a practitioner who has completed an application to join either the Medical Staff or AHP Staff.
 A review of the practitioner's credentials will be conducted as indicated below.
 A determination to grant temporary privileges shall not be binding or conclusive with respect to an applicant's request for appointment to the Medical Staff.
 Further, no practitioner has any right to temporary privileges and no hearing or appeal rights are created if temporary clinical privileges are denied.